 They range in size from about 2.25"-2.5"(5.71-6.35cm) in length, and about 1.25" to 1.5"(3.17-3.81cm) wide.
 They're a dense little pod with an interesting, "nut-like" outer shell and a woody interior.
 Split Mokha Pods can really help you evoke the appearance of a tropical stream, replete with fallen seeds and such.

 PREPARATION: We find that boiling them for at least 45 minutes to an hour is needed to get them waterlogged enough to sink.
+On occasion, these pods may close back up following submersion; they can be gently pried back open if desired.

 NOTE: These are a natural product, and display variation in color, size, and texture.
 Each pod is unique!
 The photo serves as a reasonable representation of what to expect.